friendly/heplots/cran-comments.md

 ## Comments

-This is a major release, without much new or changed functionality, but with all documentation now in roxygen format.
+This is a major release; not much new or changed functionality, but with all documentation now in roxygen format.